Rania, Sirsa: History

 During British Raj, "the village of Rania was home to Amiban, main mistress to William Fraser, a brother of James Baillie Fraser, and his two Anglo-Indian sons and daughter."

 During the first war of independence in 1857, Raja Nahar Singh the Jat ruler of Ballabhgarh, Rao Tula Ram ruler of Rewari and Nawab Noor Samad Khan of Rania all played key role.

-There were significant number Muslims who left during Indo-Pakistan partition in 1947.
+There were significant number Muslims who left during India-Pakistan partition in 1947.
 There are many old buildings in the town including mosques and a fort which is still in use as the police station.

 Rania town was a part of the old Punjab Region and became part of Haryana in 1966.

 Geography

 Rania is situated in the far west of Haryana on the Bhambhoor-Jeewan Nagar Road.
 The nearest airports are in Delhi and Chandigarh, both around 270 km away while the nearest railway stations are at Ellenabad and Sirsa.
 Sirsa city is approximately 23 km to the east.
 Other nearby cities are Ellenabad (22 km), Mandi Dabwali (60 km) and Mandi Kalanwali (40 km).
 The borders of Punjab are around 35 km away and those of Rajasthan 25 km distant.
 Some other villages and places near to the town are Jiwan Nagar, Kariwala, SantNagar (Jagmalera), Balasar Farm, Sultan Puria and the Ottu Dam, Tetarwal Farm House, Mohamad Puria.